-Yet a has put together a list of what they called "ultraconserved words," or words that have remained basically unchanged for a stunning 15,000 years.
+Yet a British research team has put together a list of what they called "ultraconserved words," or words that have remained basically unchanged for a stunning 15,000 years.

 The researchers say this is because they all originate from the same ancient mother tongue -- a language used toward the end of the last ice age.
 That language tumbled from its tower of Babel to become seven language families, which all sound like they're out of Game of Thrones: Altaic, Chukchi-Kamchatkan, Dravidian, Inuit-Yupik, Indo-European, Kartvelian, and Uralic.